byui-cse/cse212-csharp/docs/lesson01/prepare.md

     * Four Step Process
 * Key Terms

-Dynamic Arrays
+## Dynamic Arrays
-FIXED ARRAYS
+### Fixed Arrays

-A fixed array is a collection of data put in memory with the following properties:
+A **fixed array** is a collection of data put in memory with the following properties:

-The fixed array cannot grow or shrink after it is created.
+* The fixed array cannot grow or shrink after it is created.

-Each item in the fixed array is the same size
+* Each item in the fixed array is the same size

-Each item in the fixed array is contiguous (i.e. right next to each other) in memory
+* Each item in the fixed array is contiguous (i.e. right next to each other) in memory

 It is very easy for the programming language to access any position in the array.
-We use the term index when referring to a position in the array.
+We use the term **index** when referring to a position in the array.
 The index starts at 0.
 In the example array below, we will assume that index 0 begins at memory location 100.
 We will also assume that the size of each element in the array is 4 bytes.
 Using this information, we can determine the memory location for each index.
-Generically, we can say that memory(index) = starting_address + (index * item_size)
+Generically, we can say that `memory(index) = starting_address + (index * item_size)`

-Shows a fixed array with 8 items (index going from 0 to 7) where each item is 4 bytes long.
-Since the starting memory address is 100, the addresses of all items (in order) are 100, 104, 108, 112, 116, 120, 124, and 128.
+{% include image.html url="fixed_array.jpeg" description="Shows a fixed array with 8 items (index going from 0 to 7) where each item is 4 bytes long.
+Since the starting memory address is 100, the addresses of all items (in order) are 100, 104, 108, 112, 116, 120, 124, and 128." caption="Fixed Array" %}

 Fixed Array

-DYNAMIC ARRAYS
+### Dynamic Arrays
 The difference between a dynamic array and a fixed array is that the dynamic array can grow (and also shrink).
 This means that we can always add another item to a dynamic array.
 One of the common operations performed on a dynamic array is to append a new item to the end of the list.
 Consider the dynamic array below.

 Shows a dynamic array with capacity 8 and size 7.
 Indices 0 through 6 are populated with 8, 12, 31, 15, 4, 42, and 27.